anilabhadatta/educative.io_scraper/README.md

       <div align="center">
       <br><img src="https://github-production-user-asset-6210df.s3.amazonaws.com/48487849/264581350-dd669e5a-739c-4ff1-a7b3-6beb2eba5437.png" style="width: 80%; height:80%;">
       </div>
+    - It is required that you don't stop the scraper when the browser is being loaded, otherwise, it will break and you will need to stop the Chromedriver and chrome processes running in background.
     - An index is `NOT` required in the URL's text file, Simply paste the URLs of the topic from which you want to start/resume scraping.